sgkit-dev/vcf-zarr-spec/vcf_zarr_spec.md

 | `contigs`          | A list of strings of the contig IDs in the same order as specified in the header.    |
 | `filters`          | A list of strings of the filters in the same order as specified in the header, except for `PASS`, which is always first. |

-The `contigs` attribute plays the same role as the dictionary of contigs in BCF, providing a way of encoding a contig (in the `variant_contig` array) with an integer offset into the `contigs` list.
+The `contigs` attribute plays the same role as the dictionary of contigs in BCF, providing a way of encoding a contig (in the `variant_contig` array) with a (zero-based) integer offset into the `contigs` list.

 ## VCF Zarr arrays

 Each VCF field is stored in a separate Zarr array.
-This specification only mandates the path, shape, dimension names, and dtype of each array.
+This specification only mandates the path, shape, dimension names, and general dtype of each array.
 Other array metadata, including chunks, compression, layout order is not specified here.

 ### Zarr dtypes